dgonz271/FirstApp/README.md

 ## First Application

 ### App Description
 This application is a simple android app that displays a text and has a text box above it.
 The user can input a text if they'd like.
 There are three buttons under the initial text.
-The first button changes the inital text to the user's input in the text box.
-If they do not enter anything, the button will change the text to the inital text.
-The second button changes the background color, however it only changes it once.
-The last button changes the text color, and only changes it once.
+The first button changes the initial text to the user's input in the text box.
+If they do not enter anything, the button will change the text to the initial text.
+The second button changes the background color, however, it only changes it once.
+The last button changes the text color and only changes it once.
 Clicking on the background will reset the screen to its initial state.

 ### App Walk-through
 <img src="http://recordit.co/eUWJUahomC" width=200><br>